 - Injuries – Physical injuries to the pelvis, lower spinal column, bladder, and penis can cause long-term blood flow or sensitivity problems.

 - Hormonal Imbalances – Often associated with andropause in middle-aged men, imbalances of the thyroid, prolactin, and testosterone can all negatively impact a man’s sexual virility.

 - Venous Leak – Occurs when the veins in the penis are physically unable to stop the blood from flowing back out of the penis, making an erection impossible.

 - Tobacco, Alcohol, or Drug Use – These substances have been clinically proven to damage blood vessels and restrict blood flow throughout the body, ultimately leading to erectile dysfunction.

 - Prescription Drugs – Over 200 types of prescription drugs are known to cause ED.

 - Prostate Enlargement – Recently implicated as being associated with ED, enlarged prostates may be causing restrictions in nerve and blood vessel function.

 Interested in speaking to a pharmacist?
 We’re ready to answer any questions you may have.
-Fill out our consultation form and we’ll work with you to set up a consultation to discuss your needs and options for erectile dysfunction treatment.
+Contact us today and we’ll work with you to set up a consultation to discuss your needs and options for erectile dysfunction treatment.

 While some men respond well to oral erectile dysfunction treatments such as Viagra or Cialis, others do not respond to these treatments or have uncomfortable or even dangerous side effects to these erectile dysfunction medications.
 In those cases, custom compounded medications can often be used to successfully treat ED.